RobinTTY/NordigenApiClient/README.md

 # NordigenApiClient

 This project provides a C# client for the [GoCardless Bank Account Data API](https://gocardless.com/bank-account-data/) (formerly Nordigen API).
-The project targets .NET 6/7 & .NET Standard 2.0 and supports the following endpoints of the API:
+The following API endpoints are supported:

 - Token
 - Institutions